 Stay at the lodge

 The lodge opened in 2004 to provide high quality accommodation for visitors to explore the Atlantic Forest here.
-The lodge is small, with ten rooms, a relaxed and informal atmosphere, and situated with a dramatic backdrop of the restored wetlands and the forested Serra dos Órgãos mountains.
+The lodge is small, with ten rooms, a relaxed and informal atmosphere, and situated with a dramatic backdrop of the restored wetlands and the forested Serra dos Órgãos mountains, part of the larger Serra do Mar range in south-east Brazil.

 Guests have access to trails into both low and high altitude humid forest and the reserve wetlands.
 In addition REGUA runs excursions to a variety of other Atlantic Forest habitats for bird species not found at REGUA.
 The lodge is non-profit making, with all income generated going towards our conservation work.